1963 Baseball: East County’s Helix-El Capitan Final Steals City Thunder

 Mount Miguel’s Jim Canaris pitched a two-hit, 5-0 shutout against Sweetwater.

-University’s Mike Samuels is forced at second base, Monte Vista’s Steve Dale taking the throw.
+University’s Mike Samuels was forced at second base, Monte Vista’s Steve Dale taking the throw.
 Monarchs defeated Uni, 7-4, for Limited Division championship in Lions Tournament.

 3/13/63